yeemachine/magicblue/README.md

 I began the project by reading [Urish's Medium post](https://medium.com/@urish/reverse-engineering-a-bluetooth-lightbulb-56580fcb7546) and later referenced [Betree's unofficial python library](https://github.com/Betree/magicblue) for more specific bluetooth commands and schedule/status formats.

+### Compatibility
+I haven't yet tested all Magicblue bulb versions.
+But V6-V10 bulbs should work.
+V1 is still unstable, being unable to set schedule.
+May come back to it in the future.

 ## Usage
 You can view the demo [here](https://magicblue.glitch.me) or remix your own project with the button below.